Mohamed-Nser-Said/Pomodoro/README.md

 The Pomodoro Technique is a productivity technique that prevents you from procrastinating or getting distracted, so you can concentrate on getting things done.

-The App was build using C++, and Qt frameWork.
+The App was build using Qt frameWork.

 <img src="https://github.com/Mohamed-Nser-Said/Pomodoro/blob/master/rec/img_1.png" style="width:270px"/>